MedHK008/shapes/readme.md

 ## dynamic library
+> **Warning**: this was done on linux, the lib file is .so, and installation directories are linux os's

 this is a dynamic library, can be static if we replace the `SHARED` with `STATIC` in `CMakeLists.txt` :

 ```sh
 add_library(
     shape SHARED/STATIC
     source/Square.cpp source/Circle.cpp